WHAT TO DO

 Amsterdam offers a great variety of markets.
 Albert Cuyp market is a great place to try Dutch street food, like fresh stroopwafels, and buy locally produced cheese.
 Every Monday you can enjoy 150 different stalls at the Westerstraat market in Jordaan.
 But if you are into vintage findings, Waterlooplein is the place to be, as well as IJ-Hallen where they, once a month, host the biggest flea market in Europe.

-Soon museums will be open again, taking into consideration all the necessary safety measures.
+Museums are open again, taking into consideration all the necessary safety measures.
 Museum square offers a variety of options, from classical art at the Rembrandt or Van Gogh museums to modern and contemporary art at the Stedelijk and Moco museums.
 Furthermore, Anne Frank House, Royal palace Amsterdam, Tropenmuseum, Rembrandt house, the Amsterdam museum and many more are looking forward to welcoming back the visitors.
 Book your tickets in advance!

-Restaurants and terraces (starting from the 1st of June)
+Restaurants and terraces